-Yes.
-Pharmacy staff must schedule the appointment date and time for the second dose.
+Pharmacy staff should schedule the appointment dates and times for the second or subsequent doses as applicable.
 The appointment date and time can be hand-written on the printed receipt-of-vaccine that is provided to the patient as per documentation requirements (Note: a written receipt can be printed from COVAX{ON}).